 1.)
 Use a spray bottle of water set to mist and finely spritz your bar of soap with the water.

 2.)
 Use a dry, lint-free rag to polish the soda ash away.

 3.)
 Brush the rag across the surface of the soap in one direction.

 4.)
-Blow dry each side that you need to clean until it is fully dry before handling with your fingers.
+Blow dry each side that you need to clean until it is fully dry before handling it with your fingers.

 Have you learned how to prevent soda ash from forming on your handmade soaps?